Perry County, Missouri: Tourism & attractions

 The Perry County Museum is located at the entrance of the Perryville City Park in the Doerr House, (Wednesday and weekends, May–October).

 In southeastern Perry County near the Mississippi River are the early German villages of Frohna, Altenburg, and Wittenberg.

 The Saxon Lutheran Memorial in Frohna is dedicated to the preservation of the religious and cultural heritage of the 1839 Saxon Immigration to Missouri (daily, year-round).
-The memorial boasts two original log houses, a large log barn, a collection of tools and antique farm machinery, a visitor's center, country store and gift shop.
+The memorial boasts two original log houses, a large log barn, a collection of tools and antique farm machinery, a visitor center, country store and gift shop.

 In Altenburg, visit the Concordia Log Cabin College (1839), the Loeber Log Cabin (1839) and Trinity Lutheran Church (1867).
 The log cabin college was the first Lutheran Seminary west of the Mississippi River.
 Guided tours of historic Altenburg are also available by appointment.

 Traveling south, visit the Tower Rock Natural Area, a designated national landmark, which features a 10 mi hiking trail.
 Tower Rock is a 60 ft high rock, which stands majestically in the Mississippi River.
 The history of Tower Rock dates to 1698, when three missionaries established a landing atop the rocky island.
 Nearby, the early 19th century settlement of Apple Creek features the Lady of St. Joseph Shrine.

 Perry County has approximately 650 known caves.
 It has more caves than any other county in Missouri, which is nicknamed "The Cave State."